 Throughout this section, I have provided a comprehensive guide to all the main Kyoto tourist spots.
 I have tried to provide as much information as possible to make your planning easier, including locations, opening hours and ticket prices.

 You will note that for many of the Kyoto tourist attractions, I often suggest that you purchase your tickets in advance from Klook.
 Yes, I will receive a small commission if you do purchase from these sites – but as you will see in most cases, you will save yourself a bit of cash in doing so.
-Other times the price may be the same, but you will save time by not having to line up at the for tickets.
+Other times the price may be the same, but you will save time by not having to line up for tickets.
 Plus with Klook you earn credit points that you can cash in for even bigger discounts.
 I regularly use Klook myself to book tickets for our travels around the world.

 Please note that all prices mentioned were correct at the time of writing and may fluctuate depending upon changes to currency conversion and rate increases.
 To check the rate in your local currency, click here.